-These are the two solutions that could be implemented to unlock password protected PST files.
-You can go with the paid solution and let the software take pain for you, or you may go for the other solution, which is a bit tricky but successful if done properly.
+These are the two solutions that could be implemented to unlock password-protected PST files.
+You can go with the paid solution and let the software take the pain for you, or you may go for the other solution, which is a bit tricky but successful if done properly.

-Note : Password recovery by third party tool gives 100% success rate, but the other option might fail in few scenarios.
+Note: Password recovery by a third-party tool gives a 100% success rate, but the other option might fail in a few scenarios.

 © Copyrights 2014-2023 Recovery & Management is an Affiliate Partner of Sysinfo Tools Software Pvt.
 Ltd.